 Oasis at the edge of the Sahara

-My wish is to rebuild, recover and expand this house by natural materials.
+Our wish is to recover and expand this house by (mostly) natural materials and to make this area livable again.
 The place carries many memories and the history of our ancestors.
-As a child, me and my family still moved around as nomads, but we would sometimes visit my grandparents in this house, who already stopped at this place to start building their house.
+As a child, my family and I still moved around as nomads, but we would sometimes visit my grandparents in this area, who had already stopped in the area of Tagounite.

 ___________________________________________________________________________________________________________________

-The village Bani Hayoune is one of the oldest jewish villages in Daraa Valley, and it was discovered by Ishak Aquim, around 2500 b.C.
+The village Beni Hayoun is one of the oldest jewish villages in Daraa Valley, and it was discovered by Ishak Aquim, around 2500 b.C.
 This place was used a lot by the people who lived here, for making a lot of traditional hand works and for trading.

 ___________________________________________________________________________________________________________________

-You can choose the work what you would like to do, and everyone does what he can or wishes to do.
+You can choose the work what you would like to do (the work is also depending each period), and everyone does what he can or wishes to do.
 Please don't worry about the need of any special skills.
-We will be happy to show you what to do and we will be thankful for any help you can do.
+We will be happy to show & teach you what to do and we will be thankful for any help you can do!
+And feel free to relax when needed.

 _______________________________________________________________________________________________________________________________________________